DrDecagon/JoustMania/README.md

 Installation
 ---------------------------

-0. [Download](https://distro.libre.computer/ci/raspbian/11/2022-09-22-raspbian-bullseye-arm64%2Baml-s905x-cc.img.xz) and [Install](https://hub.libre.computer/t/raspbian-11-bullseye-for-libre-computer-boards/82) this custom version of Raspbian on the micro SD card.
-This build was based on the latest version of Raspberry Pi OS (Bullseye 64bit).
+1. [Download](https://distro.libre.computer/ci/raspbian/11/2022-09-22-raspbian-bullseye-arm64%2Baml-s905x-cc.img.xz) and [Install](https://hub.libre.computer/t/raspbian-11-bullseye-for-libre-computer-boards/82) this custom version of Raspbian on the micro SD card.
+This build was based on the latest desktop version of Raspberry Pi OS (Bullseye 64bit).
-0. Connect the bluetooth adapters and speaker
+1. Connect the bluetooth adapters and speaker
-0. Turn on Le Potato, open a Terminal and run these commands, Le Potato will reboot on a successful install
+1. Turn on Le Potato, open a Terminal and run these commands, Le Potato will reboot on a successful install
-0. If something goes wrong during instillation, try running setup.sh again.

 ```
 git clone https://github.com/DrDecagon/JoustMania.git